 Image: 25.8 x 36.9 cm (10 3/16 x 14 1/2 in.)

 Dudley P. Allen Fund 1969.28.a

-A beguiling artist with a brief career, Brown is known for a small group of monochromatic drawings imbued with sinister overtones.
+John Brown is known for a small group of monochromatic drawings imbued with sinister overtones.
 At the age of 20, the Scottish artist traveled to Italy where he spent the next 12 years.
 This drawing exemplifies his Roman street scenes which often depict women dressed in spectacular, billowing costumes.
-Here, a coquette with bare ankles and plunging décolletage is surrounded by a crowd of vulgar types who leer, ogle, judge, and scorn.
+Here, a figure with bare ankles and plunging décolletage is surrounded by a crowd of men who leer at her.
 The reverse of the sketchbook sheet includes two independent drawings: a study of faces in fierce and intense expressions, and a pair of women wearing swirling gowns.
-One figure raises her hand in a mysterious gesture that casts a shadow on her throat resembling a claw.
-Whether the viewer is being beckoned or forewarned remains a mystery.
+One figure raises her hand in a mysterious gesture, either beckoning or forewarning the viewer.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.